Blog

 What is a micro-gym?

-Coworking + Fitness spaces, also known as a micro-gym, is a small-scale fitness facility primarily used by personal trainers and fitness instructors to train individuals or small groups of people.
+A coworking fitness space, also known as a micro-gym, is a shared fitness facility primarily used by personal trainers and fitness instructors to train individuals or small groups of people.

 The micro-gym set-up

-Micro-gyms can look very different from one another, depending on where you are.
+Micro-gyms vary widely depending on who the gym is targeting and where in the world they’re located.
 Here are a few examples of what could be considered a micro-gym:

-• One large space with a variety of different gym equipment or stations often used for training one person or a small group of people
+• One large room with a variety of gym equipment or stations, often used to train one person or a small group of people

-• Multiple rooms within a larger space that are meant to serve different purposes such as a yoga room, a cardio room, and a strength room, with each being rented out at different times
+• Multiple rooms that serve different purposes such as a yoga room, a cardio room, and a strength room, all contained in one larger space

-• Several all-in-one identical rooms within a larger space can be used concurrently by different personal trainers to train their clients
+• Several all-in-one identical rooms that could be used concurrently by different personal trainers to train their clients

 Who are micro-gyms for?